 Complete this column to apportion all other deductions not definitely allocable (other than interest deductions and R&D deductions).
-See Regulations section 1.861-8 and Temporary Regulations sections 1.861-8T and 1.861-14T.
+See Regulations sections 1.861-8 and 1.861-14 and Temporary Regulations sections 1.861-8T and 1.861-14T.